LLNL/hatchet/docs/query_lang.rst

 The object-based dialect allows users to construct queries using built-in Python objects.
 In this dialect, a query is represented by a Python :code:`list` of query nodes.
-Each query node is represented by a Python :code:`tuple` of a qunatifier and a predicate.
+Each query node is represented by a Python :code:`tuple` of a quantifier and a predicate.
 Quantifiers are represented the same way as in the base syntax (see the :ref:`base_syntax` section for more information).
 Predicates are represented as key-value pairs where keys are metric names and values are Boolean expressions generated using the following rules: